Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

 ### Data cleaning plan {#document-plan}

 A data cleaning plan is a written proposal outlining how you plan to transform your raw data into clean, usable data.
 This document contains no code and is not technical skills dependent.
-A data cleaning plan is created for each dataset you plan to collect (e.g., student survey, student assessment, teacher survey, district student school records data).
-Because this document lays out your intended transformations for each raw dataset, it allows any team member to provide feedback on the data cleaning process.
+A data cleaning plan is created for each dataset listed in your data sources catalog (see Section \@ref(document-catalog)).
+Since this document lays out your intended transformations for each raw dataset, it allows any team member to provide feedback on the data cleaning process.

 This document can be started in the documentation phase, but will most likely continue to be updated throughout the study.
 Typically the person responsible for cleaning the data will write the data cleaning plans, but the documents can then be brought to a planning meeting allowing your DMWG to provide input on the plan.
 This ensures that everyone agrees on the transformations to be performed.
 Once finalized, this data cleaning plan serves as a guide in the cleaning process.
 In addition to the changelog, this data cleaning plan (as well as any syntax used) provides all documentation necessary to assess data provenance, a historical record of a data file's journey.

-Before writing any data cleaning plans, it can be very helpful for your team to have agreed upon general norms for what constitutes a clean dataset to help ensure that all datasets are cleaned and formatted consistently.
-These standards can be written down and stored in a central team or project location for referral and then used to guide your process as you write your data cleaning plan.
-We will review what types of transformations you should consider adding to this type of norms document in Chapter \@ref(clean).
+A data cleaning plan should be based upon agreed upon norms for what constitutes a clean dataset to help ensure that all datasets are cleaned and formatted consistently (see Section \@ref(clean-criteria)).
+These norms can be operationalized into a checklist of transformations that can inform your data cleaning plan, along with your data dictionary and other relevant documentation.
+We will review what types of transformations you should consider adding to your data cleaning plan in Section \@ref(clean-check).

 <div class="figure" style="text-align: center">
 <img src="img/data_cleaning_plan3.PNG" alt="A simplistic data cleaning plan" width="60%" />